trivedi-khushi/Write-Ups/cmdjhizfx000m02jre4jsgmu1.md

 ## 💼Project Overview

+**<mark>Project Link - </mark>** [**<mark>https://github.com/trivedi-khushi/openapi-sample-library/</mark>**](https://github.com/trivedi-khushi/openapi-sample-library/)

 The **OpenAPI Sample Library** is a modular and extensive documentation project designed to simplify interaction with various APIs (GitHub, Jira, Notion, Slack, and Stripe).
 The project utilizes the latest OpenAPI 3.0 specification and serves as a combination of hands-on technical documentation with developer experience (DevEx).
+[Reposiorty Link](https://github.com/trivedi-khushi/openapi-sample-library/)

 This project brings together real-world API Endpoints from 5 widely-used developer platforms, each with different use cases.
 OpenAPI Sample Library showcases how to write, structure, test, lint, debug, and publish OpenAPI specs in a scalable and professional way.